 Someone only vaguely imagines what’s inside and how it works, but what everyone knows for sure is that there are megapixels and a lens.
 I do not want to go into details; tell the details of cameras; you can do it yourself by visiting the camera section.

 Now I want to say only about one essential part of any shooting device – the lens.
 And I will not talk about all the lenses in general, but only about the beautiful lenses that I had to twist in my hands and try on the iPhone – iPro Lens.

 IPro Lens for iPhone Appearance

-In general, I saw a good and convenient option.
-In those cases, I can’t say anything about the quality of the optics itself, because why such lenses if you can’t really use them…
+In general, I saw a suitable and convenient option.
+In those cases, I can’t say anything about the lens quality, because why such lenses if you can’t use them.

-IPro Lens is another matter – a smart approach to mobile lenses.
-Firstly – a convenient case-body, in which the iPhone is put on, secondly – a convenient and simple attachment of the lenses themselves, and thirdly – an excellent workmanship of both the body and the lenses themselves.
+IPro Lens is another matter – an intelligent approach to mobile lenses.
+Firstly – a convenient case-body, in which the iPhone is put on.
+Secondly – a convenient and simple attachment of the lenses themselves, and thirdly – excellent quality of both the body and the lenses themselves.
 Perhaps I’ll start with the general view and body.

 The lens is attached to the case very simply – via a 3-blade latch:

 Everything is straightforward and reliable – the lenses are fixed firmly, without backlash, and there is no need to be afraid that they will slide away from shaking or vibrations.
 It is a perfect solution; besides, the case can be safely used without lenses since it fits comfortably in hand and can protect the iPhone from falls.

 There is a secure lens mount on the case, as well as some strange screw mounts.
 A little later, I found out what they are for – using them; you can attach the phone to a tripod or a very convenient handle, which is also a case for lenses – a very convenient solution.